 4. Establish daily routines.

 Creating a regular schedule can help your child learn what to expect throughout the day.
 Use picture schedules, clocks and other time management strategies.
-Explore Parenting Coach for a variety of expert-approved tips on establishing daily routines.

 5. Introduce idea organizers.

 Show your child how to use outlines, graphic organizers or concept webs to organize ideas for school projects.
 Encourage her to take class notes in two columns, using a narrow column on the left for main ideas or questions and a wide column on the right for all the details.
 Later, when your child is studying for a test, she can look at what’s in the narrow column to review the big ideas and see if she can remember the details.

 6. Use color-coding.

 Assign colors to each school subject.
 For example, green folders and notebooks may be for English and blue for math.
 Use brightly colored pocket folders for items that need to be signed and returned.
 Suggest that your child use colored pens to help shift from the role of writer to the role of self-checker and editor.

 Show your child how to create her own silly sentences, songs, acronyms or cartoons to remember information.
 (One popular mnemonic, “Never Eat Soggy Waffles,” helps kids remember north, east, south and west.)
 She can use these memory aids for anything from preparing for an exam to recalling her locker combination.

 8. Create an organized work space.